COVID-19 help and advice for the community

 - Try not to touch your eyes, nose or mouth.

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 If you don’t have a tissue cough or sneeze into your elbow.

-- Phone your doctor or the hotline (below) – if you need medical attention - do not turn up to health services if you have any symptoms.
+- Phone your doctor if you need medical attention but do not turn up to health services or call 000 if you have any symptoms.

 For more information and resources: